ousmanebarry/crewz-wiki/Home-(Sept.-23rd).md

 - Convoy Creation & Joining
     - Create a convoy with a set destination (and optional stops).
-    -Invite others as friends (will either use shared link or will give users ability to befriend other users like on ig and other social media apps).
+    - Invite others as friends (will either use shared link or will give users ability to befriend other users like on ig and other social media apps).
-    -Live locations are shared only once the convoy starts.
+    - Live locations are shared only once the convoy starts.

 - Real-Time Convoy Tracking (Map)
      - Show all joined drivers on a shared map like a video game (Forza, F1, Mario kart).